Beyoncé Just Showed Love To Adele In The Most Subtle & Lovely Way

 Advertisement

-She even wore a lemon brooch to the event so she could put her appreciation for the album front and centre.
+She even wore a lemon brooch to the event so she could put her appreciation for the album front and center.

 Adele pointing to her lemon brooch letting us know she's "Beyhive" kskndndns ? pic.twitter.com/vJ69QgjNmP— ㅤ (@iconicbadboy) February 13, 2017